digi-ron/AU-Falcon-SPUD-Project/Electrical/SteeringControls/SteeringControls.md

 {: .block-note}

 1. ***DISCONNECT THE BATTERY*** and leave for at least 1hr (ideally overnight)
-1. remove the plastic caps on the sides of the rear plastic section of the steering wheel and remove the tamper bolts
+1. Remove the plastic caps on the sides of the rear plastic section of the steering wheel and remove the tamper bolts

     ![Driver side tamper bolt](./driver-tamper-bolt.jpg)
     ![Passenger side tamper bolt](./passenger-tamper-bolt.jpg)